iwoithe/Nodes/README.md

 - Backend only - you can implement your own frontend
 - Simple API (at least in my opinion)
 - Node muting

+## What Is Missing/What I'll Work On Next

+- Node groups
+- Re-routes
+- Looping
+- Evaluation using concurrency/parellism

 ## Compiling